-There were several examples of this somewhat unfocussed use of ICT.
-For instance, one example of this kind of approach included the use of presentation software in a history lesson, where pupils' understanding of a 'presentation' clearly referred to the presentation software document itself, rather than to the process of researching for and developing curriculum material which would form the basis of an exposition to the rest of the class - the stated purpose of the lesson.
+Other examples of this kind of approach included the use of presentation software in a history lesson, where pupils' understanding of a 'presentation' clearly referred to the presentation software document itself, rather than to the process of researching for and developing curriculum material which would form the basis of an exposition to the rest of the class - the stated purpose of the lesson.
 In this example (and typical of many lessons of this kind) the dominant mode of classroom interaction was pupil to pupil, with relatively little teacher intervention save to solve a technical problem.